preparing for peak: what do you need to consider this year?

 get a remarketing strategy in place

 Buying behaviour tends to fluctuate even more on the build up to peak events such as Black Friday, Cyber Monday and Christmas.
 As a result, you will likely see a spike in your website traffic in the weeks leading up to them.
-These are the shoppers who are in ‘research phase’ or as we like to call them, ‘window shoppers’, who may be spending their time on the build up to peak researching what products they want to purchase from which brands.
+These are the shoppers who are in the ‘research phase’ or as we like to call them, ‘window shoppers’, who may be spending their time on the build-up to peak researching what products they want to purchase from which brands.
 With these shoppers spending increased time online, more and more people will browse a website but may not be ready to make a purchase at that moment.

 Remarketing ads can be used to target previous website visitors, encouraging them to return and convert with you.
 Subscribers and past visitors - particularly those who have previously converted or abandoned their basket - can be targeted through remarketing lists while bids can be increased for the most valuable customers to maximise conversions.
 Why not include an aggressive modifier too such as an exclusive promotion to help capture and reengage them?